mlibrary/umich-lib-ui/www/docs/heading.md

 title: Heading
 ---

-<lede>Use `Heading` to creating headings for consistent and clear content hierarchy.
-Write all heading in sentence case.</lede>
+<lede>Use `Heading` to create clear hierarchies and to make text content easy to scan and read.
+It is the core structure of any well designed interface.</lede>

 <research-insight>
   The most important piece of information or action for the user should be in the headings.
 Users tend to scan a page instead of closely reading paragraph text.
 </research-insight>

 ## Usage

+Write all heading in sentence case.

 ```jsx
 // @live